 The diet consists of insects.
 The male's mating call consist of a series of two to six clicking sounds.
 After mating the female deposits eggs in a foam nest on vegetation near standing water.
 The female excretes an albumin-based fluid from her cloaca, which she beats with her hind legs to form the foam nest.
 She then lays 300-800 eggs into the nest, which the male subsequently fertilizes.
 The foam nest hardens, protecting the eggs from desiccation and predation.
-After the eggs hatch the foam softens, and the hatched larvae go into the standing water to begin their life cycle.
+After the eggs hatch, the foam softens, and the hatched larvae fall into the standing water to complete development (Wilkinson 2003).

 Trends and Threats